NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 Subclass of the PhysicsBody.

 ### Wall
-Class in the model for representing the walls which are building up the boundaries of the physical world's boundaries.
+Class in the strath.cs308.gizmoball.model for representing the walls which are building up the boundaries of the physical world's boundaries.
 Subclass of the PhysicsBody.